ysglh/DeepVideoAnalytics/notebooks/OCR/readme.md

 # Practical Deep OCR for scene text using CTPN + CRNN

-This folder cotains two noteboooks which demonstrate use of CTPN (Caffe implementation) [1,2] for Text box detection and CRNN (PyTorch implmentation) [3,4] for Text character recognition.
+This folder contains two notebooks which demonstrate use of CTPN (Caffe implementation) [1,2] for Text box detection and CRNN (PyTorch implmentation) [3,4] for Text character recognition.
 Most tutorials online describe traditional OCR techniques using Tessaract.
-However Tessaract is not useful for scene text recognition, i.e. text occuring in natural scenes.
-Over the last couple of years significant improvements have been made in using deep learning for OCR, in this demo we will show how you can use both models to .
+However Tessaract is not useful for scene text recognition, i.e. text occurring in natural scenes.
+Over the last couple of years significant improvements have been made in using deep learning for OCR, in this demo we will show how you can use both models to perform OCR on scene text, and get good out-of-box performance without any having to perform any fine-tuning.
+Finally this pipeline has been integrated in Deep Video Analytics and can be used in conjunction with other detection/indexing models.

-To run following two notebooks, clone this repo, start docker container (nvidia-docke/GPU preferred) using following script.
+To run following two notebooks, start docker container (nvidia-docker/GPU preferred) using following script.
 [https://github.com/AKSHAYUBHAT/DeepVideoAnalytics/blob/master/docker/ctpn/run_ocr_container.sh](https://github.com/AKSHAYUBHAT/DeepVideoAnalytics/blob/master/docker/ctpn/run_ocr_container.sh)

+Its possible to run the code on CPU but it will be very slow and requires setting cpu_mode in detect_text.ipynb.
+However since the code runs using Docker there are no dependencies to install!

-Go to the jupyter notebook url displayed and navigate to notebooks/OCR:
+Once you have started the container, go to the Jupyter notebook url displayed in the console and navigate to "notebooks/OCR".

 ## Text detection